mirageglobe/devopsjourney/README.md

 - the source document for PRs lives at src/book.md
 - document writing follows Pandocs markdown ( https://pandoc.org/MANUAL.html and https://daringfireball.net/projects/markdown/syntax )
 - font for build is FiraCode Nerd patched font (aka furacode-nerd-font https://nerdfonts.com/ ); can be installed using brew cask install font-firacode-nerd-font
+- need latex (pandoc depends on it); fastest way is using brew cask install basictex; and next...
+- update latex package manager; sudo tlmgr update --all

 # license